• Japan Tips

 As an Interac ALT, you will need to hold the “Instructor” status of residence.
 If you are being recruited from outside Japan, Interac will manage the process to establish your eligibility and provide you with the documentation required to apply and receive a Japan working visa from your nearest Japanese embassy or consulate.

-The relevant law states that the Instructor status allows the holder to engage in language instruction or other education at an elementary school, junior high school, senior high school, secondary educational school (“chutokyoiku gakko”).
 This Japan working visa also includes education facilities such as schools for special needs education, vocational school (“senshu gakko”), miscellaneous educational institution (“kakushu gakko”), or other educational institution equivalent to a miscellaneous educational institution in facilities and curriculum.

 One of these other statuses of residence is also acceptable: Permanent Resident, Spouse or Child of a Japanese National, Spouse or Child of a Permanent Resident, Special Permanent Resident, or Long Term Resident.